 Adapting an existing process model to explain and describe new time series should be less computationally intensive than constructing a model from scratch.
 Rate-based process models of the type just described are particularly well suited to revision because they consist of equations that one can evaluate independently.
-This separation of model components makes it straightforward to determine which equations to retain unchanged and which ones to alter.
-To explore this idea in concrete terms, we have developed APM, a system that revises an existing process model to explain newly observed data.
-The program, which is implemented in LISP, updates models in three successive stages that we now describe in turn.
+This separation of model components makes it straightforward to determine which equations to alter and which ones to retain without changes.
+To explore this prospect we have developed APM, for Adaptive Process Modeler, a system that revises an existing process model to explain newly observed data when needed.
+The program is implemented in LISP and operates in three stages, which we now describe in turn.